-How the Federal Reserve Affects Mortgage Interest Rates
+How the Federal Reserve Affects Mortgage Interest Rates?

 What is the Federal Reserve?

-What the Federal Reserve Does
+What does the Federal Reserve do?

 The Federal Reserve affects mortgage interest rates by setting financial policies to work toward goals like stabilizing prices and promoting sustainable employment.
 Some of the tools at their disposal to do this in such a way that affects mortgage interest rates include:

-- Quantitative easing: After the global financial crisis of 2008, the Federal Reserve turned to quantitative easing to inject money into the economy.
+- Quantitative easing: After the global financial crisis 2008, the Federal Reserve turned to quantitative easing to inject money into the economy.
 This controversial policy entails a nation’s central bank purchasing bonds or long-term securities from the open market to encourage lending and borrowing in a hurting economy.

-What the Federal Reserve Doesn’t Do
+What Doesn’t the Federal Reserve Do?

 What Can You Do About Your Interest Rate?

-Your personal financial situation, including your income, employment history, debt-to-income ratio, credit score, and cash reserves are some of the major factors that tell loan officers and underwriters what kind of borrower you will be.
+Your financial situation, including your income, employment history, debt-to-income ratio, credit score, and cash reserves, are some of the major factors that tell loan officers and underwriters what kind of borrower you will be.
 A mortgage interest rate just half a percentage point lower may save you thousands, so keeping your finances where they need to be is your best strategy.

 More Interesting Information about Bay-Area Real Estate